AztecProtocol/engineering-designs/docs/keys-config/prd.md

 ### Json V3

 The JsonV3 keyfile is a standard for storing encrypted ethereum private keys.
 The `JsonKeyFileV3Config` allows defining a path to a JsonV3 keyfile along with the password needed for decrypting it.
 The path may be a directory, in which case all json files within the directory are loaded.

+### BLS Keys

+BLS keys are currently optional as they are not used within the platform.
+If specified they will be validated as being in the correct format.

 ## Examples